leapdao/leap-node/README.md

 ```

 <!-- TODO: link better docs here -->
 Once started and synced with the network, the node exposes a Leap JSON RPC on a port 8645.
-You [use](https://docs.leapdao.org/) your node now or [apply to become a validator](https://docs.leapdao.org/connect/#becoming-a-validator).
+You can [use](https://docs.leapdao.org/) your node now or [apply to become a validator](https://docs.leapdao.org/connect/#becoming-a-validator).

 ## Available Networks